-Our world is tumultuous with social, technological and cultural changes.
+Our world is constantly changing.
 Our founder, Saint Madeleine Sophie, knew only too well the demands of such a world, living as she did during Revolutionary France of the late 1700s.
 She cultivated, as we must, the personal skills needed to thrive in an environment of near permanent change.
 Saint Madeleine Sophie’s leadership style emerged through hours at deep and intense prayer.
 She thought carefully and dreamed of a way to be God’s steward and to help rebuild the world.
-The characteristics of Sacred Heart leadership have been molded for over 200 years in every generation and are evident today in RSCJ, alumni and alumnae, Sacred Heart educators and collaborators, and our Associates.
+The characteristics of Sacred Heart leadership have been molded for over 200 years in every generation and are evident today in RSCJ, Sacred Heart alumni and alumnae, Sacred Heart educators and collaborators, and our Associates.

 Four Characteristics of Sacred Heart Leadership

 Saint Madeleine Sophie wrote let this be our war cry: "courage et confidence."
 She herself demonstrated the ability to innovate, remain flexible and adapt constantly, set ambitious goals, think globally, move quickly and take risks.
 Throughout the ages, and in a variety of disciplines, Sacred Heart leaders have discovered new truths, explored new approaches and embraced new ideas and perspectives in a complex and changing world.
 Leadership happens not when obstructed by the habits and deeply entrenched ways of thinking that are heavily defended, but when we can step out of old life scripts and act with clarity of purpose, courage and compassion.

 Hearts of Fire